Current Scholar Profiles

 Dr. Geruso received a Ph.D. in economics from Princeton University in 2012.
 His dissertation research explored patterns of selection in health insurance markets, and in particular the interaction between adverse selection and preference heterogeneity.
 In other work, he has examined the effect of education on teen and adult fertility behavior, and the extent to which differences in socioeconomic status can account for disparities in life expectancy between blacks and whites in the US.
 After the program, he will join the faculty at the University of Texas at Austin in the Department of Economics.

 Dr. Gillion received a Ph.D. in political science from the University of Rochester in 2009, and is currently on leave from the University of Pennsylvania, where he is an assistant professor in the Political Science Department.
 His research focuses on race and ethnic politics, political participation, political rhetoric, and government responsiveness.
-His recently completed book project Protest's Impact on Government: Minority Activism and Shifting Public Policy (forthcoming with Cambridge University Press) demonstrates the influential power of protest to inform politicians of citizens' concerns and later shape the policies our political leaders create, a theory he refers to as an information continuum.
-As a scholar, he will explore the executive attention to health care policies, focusing on presidential rhetoric on health care reform and childhood obesity.
-Moreover, he examines the impact that these political discussions of health and health care have on dampening racial health disparities and improving the discussion of healthy living in the racial and ethnic minority community.
+His recently completed book project The Political Power of Protest: Minority Activism and Shifts in Public Policy (Cambridge University Press) demonstrates the influential power of protest to inform politicians of citizens' concerns and later shape the policies our political leaders create, a theory he refers to as an information continuum.
+As a Scholar, he explores the political discourse on health care policies, focusing on presidential rhetoric on health care reform and childhood obesity.
+Moreover, he examines the impact that these political discussions of health and health care have on dampening racial health disparities.

 Dr. Kelly received his Ph.D. in political science from Northwestern University in 2012.
 His work is in the areas of American political development and comparative politics.
-His dissertation explores the origins and development of American scientific capacity in the nineteenth- and early twentieth-century.
-In a comparison with Great Britain, Kelly examines the ability of scientists in the American bureaucracy to expand scientific capacity through the construction of a network of public-private connections between the federal government, institutions of higher learning, industry, and private scientific institutions.
+His dissertation explored the political origins of American scientific capacity in the nineteenth- and early twentieth-century.
+In a comparison with Great Britain, Kelly examines the ability of scientists in the American bureaucracy to expand scientific capacity through the construction of a network of public-private connections between the federal government, institutions of higher learning, and private scientific institutions.
 His current project explores the policy and political development of Medicare managed care, examining how shifts in the larger healthcare market interacted with an existing policy framework to alter not just the policy outputs of Medicare, but also the long-term political environment of Medicare.
 Beginning in August 2014, Kelly will be a fellow at the Center for Tobacco Control Research and Education at the University of California, San Francisco.